 When Joan and Jerry retired to Florida, they continued their love of dance and Jerry’s love of golf at the Wyndemere club in Naples, Florida.
 Joan always had a group of women friends she stayed in correspondence with till the end.

 She was a divine mother, sacrificing for her family and always there to give a gentle touch, a kind word of encouragement, and to make everything beautiful.

 Services will be held at Mt.
 Hope Cemetery Mausoleum on Friday, March 6, 2020 at 2 pm.
 Friends are invited to a reception at the Champaign Country Club after the services.

-To plant a tree in memory of Joan B Dobrovolny, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joan B Dobrovolny, please visit our floral store.